Dladd66/it-facebook-ad-analysis/README.md

 ## Campaign Performance Summary

-### Active Campaigns
+### Active Campaigns Analysis
-1. **Top Performer**:
-   - 1.35% CTR, $6.54 CPC
-   - 14 unique link clicks from 1,038 impressions
+1. **Previous Top Performer (Now Modified)**:
+   - Originally: 1.29% CTR, $24.75 cost per lead, 5 leads
-   - Original targeting parameters
+   - Now modified with refined targeting parameters

-2. **Strong Performer**:
-   - 1.23% CTR, $7.32 CPC
-   - 11 unique link clicks from 1,059 impressions
+   - Performance is being monitored

+2. **Copy Variant (Unchanged)**:
+   - 1.25% CTR, $25.12 cost per lead, 5 leads
-   - Original targeting parameters
+   - Maintained original broad targeting

-### Test Results
-1. **Combined Changes Test (Failed)**:
-   - 0.00% CTR (0 clicks from 511 impressions)
-   - Attempted simultaneously:
+   - Serves as control for comparison

+3. **Targeting Test (Recent Addition)**:
+   - 0.52% CTR, $29.29 cost per lead, 1 lead
-     * Refined targeting parameters
+   - Using refined targeting parameters
-     * "Apply Now" CTA button
-   - Test confirmed that combined changes negatively impacted performance

-2. **Previously Paused Campaign**:
-   - 0.87% CTR, $11.60 CPC
-   - Continued underperformance validates decision to pause
+   - Lower CTR but potential for higher-quality leads

+### Key Issue Identified
+- High CTR ads with broad targeting are generating leads, but none are completing the high-intent survey
+- This suggests leads may be interested in the concept but don't actually qualify
+- Focus has shifted from maximizing CTR to improving lead quality

-## Latest Optimization Strategy (March 11, 2025)
+## Latest Optimization Strategy (March 14, 2025)

-### Single-Variable Testing Approach
+### Quality Over Quantity Approach
-After discovering that combined changes produced negative results, we've shifted to a more methodical single-variable testing approach:

-1. **New Test Implementation**:
+We've identified that our higher CTR campaigns with broader targeting were not producing qualified leads who complete the high-intent survey.
+In response, we've:

+1. **Applied Refined Targeting to Best Performer**:
-   - Created variation of top-performing campaign
+   - Took our best-performing campaign (Campaign #6)
-   - Testing ONLY refined targeting parameters
+   - Applied the same refined targeting parameters used in our newer test
-   - Keeping all other elements identical (creative, copy, CTA)
+   - Maintaining all creative elements that were working well

-   - Advantage Detailed Targeting: OFF
+2. **Maintaining Campaign Diversity**:
+   - Keeping the "Copy" variant with original broad targeting as a control
+   - Running two variations with refined targeting (modified best performer and newer test)
+   - This structure allows for better isolation of targeting impact

-2. **Targeting Parameters Being Tested**:
+3. **Targeting Parameters Being Used**:
    - Business Decision Makers
    - IT and Technical Services
    - IT Decision Makers